corbosman/advent2022/day19_not_enough_minerals/README.md

 First iteration of 19a is pretty slow, 110s but correct answer.
+19b couldn't be calculated.
+We need to reduce the options or think of a different method.

 Thoughts as I work through making it faster: